PhoebeIvana/cloud20-uas/README.md

 tail -f /var/log/cloudstack/management/management-server.log
 ```

-This sets up and starts the CloudStack management service.
-Use `tail -f` to live monitor the log and verify when the system is fully operational.
+The CloudStack management service is now configured and operational.
+To live watch the log and confirm when the system is completely functional, use `tail -f`.

 ---

-## Access Management Interface
+## Interface for Access Management

-Once the service is running, open a web browser and visit:
+After the service has finished, launch a web browser and go to:

 ```
 http://<YOUR_IP_ADDRESS>:8080